 Childhood is a great time to start thinking about acting as a serious, potentially lucrative endeavor.
 On some level, acting comes naturally to kids; it is, after all, a natural extension of self-directed imaginative play.
 But perhaps your older child has recently expressed an interest in acting.
 This is certainly not uncommon among teens who are bitten by the acting bug soon after performing in a school play or musical.

 So how, then, to start acting as a teenager?
 We strongly recommend one of our Young Actors Online Acting programs.
-Whether you attend our online school based in Los Angeles, or our year-round courses for kids and teens out of our New York location, there’s something for everyone.
+Whether you attend our online classes, a 2-week summer camp, or our year-round courses for kids and teens out of our New York location, there’s something for everyone.

 Your Child Won’t Learn Empathy in Math Class